andiosika/Multiple-linear-regression-for-predicting-home-prices/README.md

 The initial dataset included 21 columns with various data types representing home and lot size, bedroom and bathroom counts, the age and condition of the home, as well as geographic data.

-Various forms of eda were to examine each feature for datatype, missing values, distributions, outliers, and preliminary correlations.
+Various forms of exploratory data analysis (eda) were to examine each feature for datatype, missing values, distributions, outliers, and preliminary correlations.
 This process informed how to best clean data and assign categories appropriately to retain as much data as possible, while removing that which could impede an accurate model creation.

 Outliers were removed using [z-scores](https://www.statisticshowto.com/probability-and-statistics/z-score/) and those features that most highly correlated were evaluated to drop several columns that either provided very little insight (eg, id provides no value).
 The data was then normalized and scaled accordingly.